Bitton

-It is in South Gloucestershire.
-The parish of Bitton has a population of 9,307, and apart from the village itself, includes Swineford, Upton Cheyney, Beach, Oldland Common, North Common and part of Willsbridge.
+The parish of Bitton had a population of 9,307, and apart from the village itself, includes Swineford, Upton Cheyney, Beach, Oldland Common, North Common and part of Willsbridge.

 Governance

 An electoral ward with the same name exists.
 This ward does not cover as much of the outskirts of Bristol as the parish.
 The total population of the ward taken at the 2011 census is 3,509.

 Transport

 The A431 road runs through the village.
 Beyond Bitton the road routes north-west to Willsbridge and south-east to Kelston.

 The heritage Avon Valley Railway is based at Bitton railway station.
 The National Cycle Network Bristol and Bath Railway Path runs alongside the railway.
-Bus Routes 19, 37, 441, 443 and 684 run down the A431 and go towards Bath and bristol City Centres and suburbs.
+Bus Routes 19, 37, 441, 443 and 684 run down the A431 and go towards Bath and Bristol City Centres and suburbs.

 Sport

 Bitton A.F.C. are the local football team and Bitton CC are the local cricket team.
 They both play at the Recreation Ground, immediately south of the A431, just west of the village.

 Bitton Road Runners is a running club based in the east of Bristol which caters for all running abilities.
 Founded in 1986 to help people better enjoy the sport of running, it is a thriving club with over 300 members in both junior and senior sections.